scaleoutsean/eseries-perf-analyzer/README.md

 The original EPA exposes the SANtricity WSP (8080/tcp) and Grafana (3000/tcp) to the outside world.

 This fork does not have WSP.
-Grafana is the same (3000/tcp), but InfluxDB is now exposed on port 8086/tcp.
-The idea is you may run Collectors in various locations (closer to E-Series, for example) outside of the InfluxDB VM and send data to InfluxDB.
+Grafana is the same (3000/tcp), but InfluxDB is now exposed at 8086/tcp.
+The idea is to be able to run several collectors in various locations (closer to E-Series, for example) and send data to a centrally managed InfluxDB.

-To protect InfluxDB service, you may use your OS settings to open 8086/tcp to hosts where Collector will run.
-Collector and dbmanager do not need open inbound ports - both only connect to InfluxDB.
+To protect InfluxDB service open 8086/tcp to IP's or FQDNs where collector, dbmanager and Grafana run.

 ### Add or remove a monitored array

-To add a SANtricity array, we don't need to do anything in the `epa` subdirectory.
+To add a new SANtricity array, we don't need to do anything in the `epa` subdirectory.

 - Go to `./collector`
 - Edit `docker-compose.yml` - if you copy-paste, make sure you get the variables and `container_name` right!